-Built on a .Net code based that has evolved and been tested over two decades, Polaris’ NOC platform is highly reliable and efficient in remote telemetry with command and control--IoT before it was IoT.
+Built on a .NET code base that has evolved and has been tested over two decades, Polaris’ NOC platform is highly reliable and efficient in remote telemetry with command and control--IoT before it was IoT.
 The NOC software is built in MS Visual Studio using C# and is tested to 20,000 simultaneous transactions to SQL Server upon demand and 20,000+ simultaneous cell transactions for very low latency communications.

 - Azure Implementation

 Originally developed ‘by engineers for engineers,’ MyPolaris enables full network management anywhere and is the backbone for field deployment and operations.
-Now hosted on Azure, the web tools are upgraded to the Ionic Framework, seamlessly providing web and mobile versions.
+Hosted on Azure, the web tools are upgraded to the Ionic Framework, seamlessly providing web and mobile versions.

 Polaris has developed a number of integrations to scale operation of a large portfolio of customer endpoints, take advantage of energy market opportunities, and derive value from combining device data with external data sets.

-Tight integration with Salesforce provide visibility and straightforward management of customer data, service tickets and bridget financial and operational data silos.
+Tight integration with Salesforce provides visibility and straightforward management of customer data, service tickets and bridges financial and operational data silos.

 - Demand Response Management Systems